ZurichNLP/sc-hallucination-detection/README.md

 done
 ```

-Inspect the token consistency scores of the hallucinated spans vs the not-hallucinated spans in the calibration set.
+Inspect the token consistency scores of the hallucinated spans vs. the not-hallucinated spans in the calibration set.
 The threshold is chosen by maximizing the F1 score.
 This step is skipped for the unlabelled test set.

 ```
 python scripts/analyze_token_sims.py [file to test set sim avgs] [--lang XY] [--fewer-altres]